ajinkyakolhe112/1---Tensorflow-Certificate--ZTM-/README.md

 # GOAL: Tensorflow Developer Certificate in 7 Weeks
+- **Why Tensorflow**
+  - Pytorch is better than Tensorflow, but doesn't have certification.
+Tensorflow does.
+  - Tensorflow Certification is good for resume or skill proof
+    - After Keras 3.0, you would be able to use Pytorch code for Jax or Tensorflow backend for speedup
+  - For a beginner, Pytorch is better.
+Just Pytorch would be enough
+    - For a GrandMaster, Pytorch, Tensorflow, Jax or even C. You see beyond library
+  - If I am committing to Tensorflow, commit to Tensorflow.
+Don't be fboy with Pytorch when learning Tensorflow
 - **Curriculum:** 3 Domains -> Computer Vision, Natural Language Processing & Time Series Data
 - **Plan:**
     - Study from ZTM Tensorflow course, in 7 Weeks for 3 domains, 2 weeks per domain